Marty: The victim in this case is my client.

 - Obfuscating Stupidity: Aaron portrays himself as a wholesome but not-too-bright farm boy with a stutter.
 He further claims that he found Hawthorne too hard to follow, so he couldnt have underlined the passage.

 - Pedophile Priest: Technically averted, though the truth is still pretty despicable.
-Archbishop Rushman apparently only targets those in the youth home who have reached legal maturity, threatening them with expulsion if they dont perform in his Home Porn Movies.
+Archbishop Rushman apparently only targets those in the youth home who have reached legal age, threatening them with expulsion and being thrown on the streets if they dont perform in his Home Porn Movies.

 - The Perry Mason Method: A variation, set up by Vail in order to prove Aaron's innocence; the prosecution badgers Aaron in an attempt to get him to confess, which causes Aaron's split personality to show up and attack her.
 At least, that's what Aaron wanted you to think happened.